rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-To test cursor-based pagination based on the creation date of an entity in a more robust way, adjust the seed data in the *src/index.js* file.
+Second, adjust the seed data in the *src/index.js* file.
 At the moment, all seed data is created at once, which applies to the messages as well.
 It would be better to have each message created in one second intervals.
-The creation date should differ for each message to see the effects of pagination.
+The creation date should differ for each message.

-{{< highlight javascript "hl_lines=5 23 40 44" >}}
+{{< highlight javascript "hl_lines=5 13 23 40 44" >}}
 ...

 sequelize.sync({ force: eraseDatabaseOnSync }).then(async () => {